SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 Families: Take the kids paddling in the Mellieha Bay’s calm waters.

-Local time: Qawra is 1 hour ahead of GMT/UK time
+Local time: Qawra is one hour ahead of GMT/UK time.

 Fly to: The nearest airport to Qawra is Malta International Airport, 20km away.

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/malta for recommendations and advice on visas and health for your holiday to Qawra.
+Visa and health: Before you travel, visit www.gov.uk/foreign-travel-advice/malta for recommendations and advice on visas and health for your holiday to Qawra.

 Best time to visit: Malta experiences hot, dry summers which are most enjoyable in June and September.
-But their winters aren’t too shabby either, with temperatures rarely dropping below 15 (°C), even in January.
+But their winters are mild too, with temperatures rarely dropping below 15 (°C), even in January.

 By bus: Malta has an extensive network of buses that make getting around the island straightforward.